johannschopplich/unlazy/docs/guide/index.md

 ## How It Works

-unlazy offers a tailored solution for those who prefer to use blurry placeholders for image loading.
-This approach prioritizes the initial rendering of the page and improves the perceived performance for users, especially when the connection is slow or unstable.

-The library's implementation ensures that search engines can index the full-quality images by detecting whether the visitor is a bot or a crawler.
-It processes all images with a `loading="lazy"` attribute, calculates the sizes attribute if necessary, and checks if the image has a blurry placeholder (given the `data-srcset` attribute).
+unlazy processes all images with a `loading="lazy"` attribute, calculates the sizes attribute if necessary, and checks if the image has a blurry placeholder (given that either a `data-src` or `data-srcset` attribute is present).

-It ensures that images are initially rendered with blurry placeholders, giving the user an impression of the page layout and content.
-As the images enter the viewport, they are replaced with the full-quality versions, providing a smoother experience.

 unlazy intends to offer a good balance between performance and user experience and works well for specific use cases where blurry placeholders are the preferred method for image loading.

+## SEO

+unlazy ensures that search engines can index the full-quality images by detecting whether the visitor is a bot or a crawler.

 ## Getting Started